Realitaa/Realitaa/README.md

 - 🌱 I’m currently learning **backend fundamental**

-- 👨‍💻 All of my projects are available at [realitaa.github.io](realitaa.github.io)
+- 👨‍💻 All of my projects are available at <a href="https://realitaa.github.io" target="blank">https://realitaa.github.io</a>

 - 📫 How to reach me **rezaputramulia@gmail.com**